Marketing to Different Generations

-In terms of marketing differences, there are several things to keep in mind.
-While both groups are heavy users of social media, they don’t use the same platforms, nor do they use it in the same way.
+Regarding marketing differences, there are several things to keep in mind.
+While both groups are heavy users of social media, they don't use the same platforms, nor do they use it in the same way.
 Millennials focus more on long-form content like that found on Facebook, YouTube, and LinkedIn.
-Generation Z, on the other hand, tends to like shorter, video-based content like that found on Snapchat, Instagram (Stories), and, increasingly, TikTok.
+On the other hand, Generation Z likes shorter, video-based content like that found on Snapchat, Instagram (Stories), and, increasingly, TikTok.
 That difference in content length comes down mostly to the difference in attention spans found by psychologists.
 Millennials start to lose interest after ~12 seconds, while for Gen-Z, it only takes 8 for them to click away.

 “It's The Economy, Stupid."
 Means More Now Than Ever

-The Dot-com crash of the late ‘90s and early ‘00s defined the financial reality for Gen-X and early Millennials.
-Meanwhile, the recession precipitated by the housing fiasco of ‘08 did much the same for late Millennials and Gen-Z. Entering adulthood mid-recession means Gen-X are more likely to be shy with their spending habits, despite appearances and jokes about avocado toast.
+The late '90s and early '00s Dot-com crash defined the financial reality for Gen-X and early Millennials.
+Meanwhile, the recession precipitated by the housing fiasco of '08 did much the same for late Millennials and Gen-Z. Entering adulthood mid-recession means Gen-X are more likely to be shy with their spending habits, despite appearances and jokes about avocado toast.
 The numbers show that these folks are more likely to save rather than spend, and when they do spend, they prefer experience over materialistic goods.

 Generation Z, in contrast, came of age just after the last downturn and is more willing to invest in experiences and purchases they see as enhancing their chosen lifestyles.
 This willingness to spend is a stark difference between the generations that is often misunderstood by the public, leading to much condescension and joke-making.